-Nine-year-old Imogen and her brother Declan, 13, are both totally blind.
-They were born with a condition called Leber’s congenital amaurosis – a rare eye disease which means the cells of the retina do not detect light.
+They were born with Leber’s congenital amaurosis – a rare eye disease which means the cells of the retina do not detect light.

-The siblings, from Derbyshire, each have one of our Concerto 2 radios and mum Jacqui says they have made a real difference to their lives.
+The siblings, from Derbyshire, each have one of our Concerto 2 radios and mum Jacqui says they couldn’t be without them.

-Imogen enjoys listening to story CDs during the day and at nightime to help her get to sleep, while Declan is always listening to football matches, sports phone-ins and music.
+Imogen enjoys listening to story CDs on hers as it helps her to sleep while Declan is always listening to football matches and phone-ins.

 Imogen said: “I am very pleased with my Concerto.
-I use it every day and I love it a lot.
+I use it every day and I love it lots.

-Declan trains regularly with the England Blind Development Football Team and would love to represent England in the Paralympics in the future.
-He has had his radio since he was eight and learnt how to use it within 15 from the demo CD the unit comes with.
+Declan, who plays football and would love to represent England in the Paralympics, has had a BWBF radio since he was eight and learnt how to use it within 15 minutes!

 Share this page: